Sexual Harassment Lawyers Protect Workers from Retaliation

 Retaliation is one of the first concerns that employees raise when they consider reporting or complaining about discrimination or harassment.
 The Equal Employment Opportunity Commission (EEOC) reported that in 2015, people filed over 30,000 retaliation claims under Title VII of the Civil Rights Act of 1964.
 Retaliation against an employee for reporting or complaining about activities that violate Title VII is unlawful.

-At Leeds Brown, our sexual harassment attorneys have a deep passion and understanding of the laws and resources available to assist employees who experience retaliation in New York City.
+Our sexual harassment attorneys have a deep passion and understanding of the laws and resources available to assist employees who experience retaliation in New York City.
 If your employer has taken action to retaliate against you for your attempts to put a stop to sexual harassment, you may be entitled to monetary damages.
 Contact our office to learn more about your rights.

 Two Ways Sexual Harassment Occurs in the Workplace